fontforge/fontforge.github.io/en-US/about/faq.md

 Outline fonts and fontconfig

-Many programs now use fontconfig to find fonts (including fontforge).
+Many programs now use fontconfig to find fonts (including FontForge).
 To install a font for fontconfig, simply copy the file into your ~/.fonts directory.